 - Inflatable cushion

-My 68 liter backpack which contains all my clothes, toiletries and other neccesities.
+My 68-liter backpack, which contains all of my clothes, toiletries and other necessities.

 From top left to bottom right:

-- Toilet bag including small shampoo, razor blades, toothbrush and paste, contact liquid, sun screen etc.
+- Toiletry bag, including small shampoo, razor blades, toothbrush and toothpaste, contact liquid, sun screen, etc.

 - Flashlight, power strip and converter